martinfrances107/rust_d3_geo/README.md

 This is a port  [d3-geo](https://github.com/d3/d3-geo) into RUST.

-## Why use the rust version of the library
+## When to use the rust version of the library

-The limits of the javascript version become obvious when developing interactive applications that handle large datasets.
+The limits of the javascript library become obvious when developing interactive applications that procress large datasets.

-For example the examples/globe applications operate of a 50m resolution map of the earth.
-On a desktop machine  this js beyond the javascript version.
+For example the examples/globe applications operate on a 50m resolution map of the earth.
+On a desktop machine this is beyond the javascript version.

 ## Status
 The majority of the libray has been ported along with the associated tests.
 The aim is to eventaully release this as a rust crate.